trozamon/hoss/docs/development.rst

   services and libraries.
 Upgrades for minor and patch versions should incur zero downtime.
 * Hoss should be `bug free`_
+* Hoss should be secure, but built-in security should be simple

 Design
 ======